 Rumors had it that the hostel was a post-operative hideaway for plastic surgery patients before they returned to society with brand-new looks.
 We hung out at the common pantry and laundry room on the second floor every morning for our buffet brunch – unlimited kimchi, ramyeon (instant noodles), tea, and instant coffee, but we rarely met other guests.
 A few, none with facial bandages, would come quietly to pour hot water into their mugs then disappear back to their rooms.

 Never mind not having a full-on Gangnam Style experience, at least we made a feeble stab at recording in a K-pop studio.
 Our friend Sukwon, a working composer, invited us to his recording studio in the basement of another old building in another old side of town.
 This was way beyond a norae-bang (karaoke room); we jumped at the chance to record a song for real, for the first time.
-I cleared my pipes for a classical rendition of Wrecking Ball, my signature song at the time, as Cindy took a video.
+I cleared my pipes for a vibrato rendition of Wrecking Ball, my signature song at the time, as Cindy took a video.
 It turned out to be an a capella performance on playback.
 I didn’t know the accompanying music was audible only in the headset.

 Four days later, I left Gangnam without as much as scratching the surface of the “style” that Psy had made famous.
 My travel budget relegated me to its backstreets.
 Instead, I experienced its old style, a community that stubbornly held on to a more down-to-earth, less keeping-up-with-the-Kardashians way of life.
 This oppa (a Korean term for men of a certain age) found his place in Gangnam.

 That said, I would concede to being aspirational, close to but not quite the type that lived on ramyeon just to afford overpriced coffee and “to see and be seen” in a swanky cafe.
 I, too, lived on free ramyeon and coffee to afford to see Gangnam.
 In my own way, I was “oppa Gangnam Style.”